open-editions/open-editions.org/content/about.md

 We use the P5 textual markup specification from the [Text Encoding Initiative](https://en.wikipedia.org/wiki/Text_Encoding_Initiative), which has been thinking about ways to encode text since the 80s.
 There is a vast toolchain that surrounds TEI markup, and there are many standards.

 While it is true that there are some limitations to XML, we try to mitigate those where possible.
 For example, a common critique of TEI is that there are too many ways to encode the same textual features.
 A number of projects have tried to correct this.
 [TEI Lite](https://tei-c.org/guidelines/customization/lite/) and [TEI Simple](https://github.com/TEIC/TEI-Simple) are subsets of TEI intended to disambiguate markup choices.
-We don't use either of these, but prefer to maintain a list of conventions, documenting how we use certain types of markup.
+We don't use either of these, but prefer to maintain [a list of conventions, documenting how we use certain types of markup](/docs).
+Text-specific conventions, [such as this one for *Ulysses*](https://github.com/open-editions/corpus-joyce-ulysses-tei/blob/master/CONTRIBUTING.md), may also be found in a text repository's CONTRIBUTING.md file.

 ### Git and GitHub